Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.

 We happily accept pull requests, however, we do ask that you sign a Contributor License Agreement so that we have the right to relicense your contributions.

-We plan to have a public directory of all Discourse forums, and highlight interesting topics directly on the home page.
+We also plan to have a public directory of all Discourse forums, and highlight interesting topics directly on the home page.
 Once you register your forum with us, and it meets the minimum inclusion criteria, anyone can discover it right here!

 At Discourse, we have one job: to make your discussion forum successful.